 Kuzukiri: How to Use Japanese Kudzu Jelly Noodles

-In fact, if you have a plan to go on a sightseeing trip to Kyoto, there you may find Japanese confectionery shops or teahouses offering Kuzukiri as a sweet or dessert.
+For example, if you go on a trip to Kyoto, you may find confectionery shops or teahouses offering it as a sweet or dessert.

-Kuzukiri is a simple, almost tasteless jelly noodle made from kudzu-ko (kudzu powder) that has been dissolved in water, heated, cooled down, and cut into thin strips.
+Kuzukiri is a jelly-like noodle made from Kuzuko (葛粉) or kudzu powder dissolved in water, heated, cooled down, and cut into thin strips.

 The resulting opaque white stuff is almost tasteless and has a smooth, somewhat chewy texture.